 The Internal Revenue Code creates a complex set of rules that need to be followed in order to successfully help your client through any adversarial processes.
-Upon course completion, you will be able to outline the different IRS statutes of limitation.
+In this CPE webinar, we will cover :

 Nicholas has worked with the Internal Revenue Service as a Revenue Agent and an Attorney with the IRS Office of Professional Responsibility.
 Nicholas has authored publications for the AICPA’s Journal of Accountancy, AICPA’s Tax Advisor, NATP’s Tax Pro Journal, and CCH’s Journal of Tax Practice and Procedure.
 He also co-authored a textbook, Tax Preparer Penalties and Circular 230 Enforcement, published by Thomson Reuters.
 Nicholas has been recognized as the Top 5 Under 35 CPAs in Virginia, and is a member of the VSCPA’s Tax Advisory Committee and the AICPA’s Tax Practice and Responsibilities Committee.
 Nicholas is an adjunct professor with the University of Mary Washington.
 He is a graduate of Carthage College, University of Connecticut (M.S. in Accounting), Case Western Reserve University School of Law (J.D.), and Georgetown University (LLM in Taxation).

 For more information regarding refund, complaint and program cancellation policies, please contact our offices at 646-688-5128

 In case any of the course or live webinars gets cancelled we would be refunding you the entire amount (if paid).